Pyxis: An Open-Source Performance Dataset of Sparse Accelerators: Introduction

 Sparse structures such as sparse matrices and graphs encode the properties and connections, representing data from nature, society, and a general perspective.
 Besides the computation-related optimizations, accelerator design~\cite{ham2016graphicionado,ahn2015scalable,dai2016fpgp,zhou2019hitgraph,song2018graphr,zhang2018graphp} for sparse workloads faces more challenges such as memory optimization, communication reduction, and efficient data format.
 However, it is impossible to use an analytic model to guide the design of accelerators for sparse applications because we need the whole sparse structure to determine the processing, and a sparse structure is usually huge.
 Therefore, instead of analytic models, real execution statistics are helpful for the guidance of accelerator design.

-There lacks a collection of performance statics of accelerators on sparse workloads.
-However, it is not accessible to acquire plenty of real execution statistics.
-Before the real execution, an accelerator needs to be either manufactured as an application-specific integrated circuit (ASIC) chip or prototyped as a field-programmable gate array (FPGA) based accelerator.
-The ASIC manufacture flow may take several months, and the FPGA prototype flow consumes many hours to several days.
-The time-consuming accelerator implementation flows significantly prevent the generation of massive volumes of real execution statistics.
-Another issue is that most accelerators can only support a fixed-size application and is not general-purpose, which means one accelerator design usually results in one or only a few performance statistics.
+There lacks a collection of performance statistics of accelerators on sparse workloads.
+However, acquiring enough real execution statistics is very difficult.
+Before the real execution, an accelerator needs to be either implemented as an application-specific integrated circuit (ASIC) chip or prototyped as a field-programmable gate array (FPGA) based accelerator.
+The ASIC implementation flow may take several months, and the FPGA prototype flow requires many hours to several days.
+The time-consuming accelerator implementation ﬂows have a deleterious impact on the generation of massive volumes of real execution statistics.
+On top of this, most accelerators can only support a fixed-size application and are not general-purpose, which means one accelerator design usually results in one or only a few performance statistics.

-The whole flow of running a sparse workload contains at least four components.
+The whole flow of running a sparse workload consists of at least four components.
 They are sparse data input, an application, an accelerator, and performance statistics.
-We present \pyxis, an open-source performance dataset for specialized accelerators on sparse data.
-We focus on the performance data and the accelerator design in \pyxis, as shown in Fig.~\ref{figure:overview} Till today, we have collected 73.8 K performance instances.
-We use 2,637 out of all 2893 sparse matrices in SuiteSparse~\cite{davis2011university} to evaluate sparse accelerators.
-The matrices not used are out of memory.
+We present \pyxis, an open-source performance dataset for customized accelerators on sparse data.
+We focus on the performance data and the accelerator design in \pyxis, as shown in Fig.~\ref{figure:overview} To date, we have collected 73.8 K performance instances.
+We use 2,637 out of all 2,893 sparse matrices in SuiteSparse~\cite{davis2011university} to evaluate sparse accelerators.
+The matrices not in use are out of memory.
 We run sparse-matrix dense-matrix multiplication on two FPGA platforms (Xilinx Alveo U250 and U280) and two GPU platforms (Nvidia Tesla K80 and V100) to collect the real execution statistics, i.e., the latency and throughput.
 We will keep growing \pyxis by adding the latest accelerator designs and performance statistics.
-We will also issue regular calls open to the whole community to enrich the collections in \pyxis.
+We will also issue regular open calls to the whole community to enrich the collections in \pyxis.